- Trinity College & Wellspring

 Partnership with Trinity-at-Waiake Methodist Church and other churches

-Trinity College Council Strategic Plan
+Trinity College Council: Strategic Plan and 2014 Annual Conference Report

-Our results make us a Level One Tertiary Provider.
+We are a Category One Tertiary Provider.

 Trinity College and Professional Development